Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Australia.
 A little place on the south coast of NSW called Batemans Bay.

 I began my working life as a bank teller in a small country town before joining the NSW Police.
 I performed a variety of roles in the police (general duties, dog squad, drug squad) before being selected in the counter-terrorism team to provide security for the Sydney 2000 Olympics.
 In 2006, I headed to Iraq under the US Department of Defense to train the local police.
 On returning, I began the consultancy business I currently operate.

-Allowing people of all ages to develop new pathways of thinking instead of being stuck in the accepted method or practice.
-With young men the theme centres on examining their own perspective of manhood, how this view has been formed and strategies to overcome any negative aspects of this perception.
+Allowing people of all ages to develop new pathways of thinking instead of being stuck in views that have been largely unexamined.
+With young men in schools it centres on exploring their view of manhood, how this view has been formed and strategies to overcome any negative aspects of this perception.
 It’s about relieving the pressure to ensure improved mental health.

-Working in Iraq and seeing that my perception of what was going on there was different to the reality.
-This deployment enabled me to meet and converse with an elderly Iraqi gentleman whose wisdom became the inspiration for me to write the book.
+Working in Iraq enabled me to meet and converse with an elderly Iraqi gentleman whose wisdom became the inspiration for me to write the book.

-Being able to use the experience I have gathered in working in very ego driven environments to show others a new way of thinking and being.
-To use this experience to talk to young men and develop new pathways for them so that issues like bullying, harassment and suicide are not as prevalent for their age group.
+Being able to use the experience I have gathered in working in very ego driven environments to show other males a different way of thinking and being.
+To use this experience to help them develop new pathways of thinking so that issues like bullying, harassment, suicide and spousal abuse are not as common.

 Perhaps.
 While writing ‘Fighting Blind’ I did a few TV ads and a couple of movies (A Few Best Men, Panic at Rock Island).
 I have also appeared in a few musical theatre productions in Canberra; most recently as Captain Von Trapp in the Sound of Music!

 Life is a rollercoaster.
 It has its ups and downs, but the ride is definitely worth it.